 1.8.
-Accreditation and Memberships
+ACCREDITATION AND MEMBERSHIPS

-The School is accredited by the SAIS and Cognia.
-Covenant is affiliated with the Society of Classical Learning (SCL) and is a member of the Educational Records Bureau (ERB), the Association of Classical and Christian Schools (ACCS), Texas Association of Private and Parochial Schools (TAPPS), and Independent School Management (ISM).
+The School is accredited by SAIS and Cognia.
+Covenant is affiliated with the Society for Classical Learning (SCL) and Independent School Management (ISM), and is a member of the National Association of Independent Schools (NAIS) and the Texas Association of Private and Parochial Schools (TAPPS).

 1.9.
-Governance
+GOVERNANCE

 Covenant is governed by a Board of Trustees in accordance with the objectives and mission of The School as stated in The Covenant School Bylaws.
-Board members are for three-year terms.
+Board members serve one three-year term, which is renewable.
 Most Board members chair and oversee a particular committee.
 As an ex officio, non-voting Member of the Board, the Head of School works under the direct oversight of the Board and is responsible for overseeing the administrative team and faculty.

 1.10.
-At-Will Employment
+"AT-WILL" EMPLOYMENT

 This handbook does not alter the "at will" nature of your employment.
-While Covenant expects your participation for and intends your employment for the duration of your contract or employment agreement period, you have the right to terminate your employment at any time, with or without cause with two-weeks notice, and the School has the same rights.
+While Covenant expects your participation for and intends your employment for the duration of your contract or employment agreement period, you have the right to terminate your employment at any time, with or without cause, and the School has the same rights.
 Nothing contained in this handbook or in any other materials or information distributed by the School creates a contract of employment between an employee and the School.